Azure-Samples/storage-file-node-getting-started/README.md

 This sample can be run using either the Azure Storage Emulator that installs as part of this SDK - or by updating the app.config file with your account name and key.
-To run the sample using the Storage Emulator (default option):

-1. Download and Install the Azure Storage Emulator [here](http://azure.microsoft.com/en-us/downloads/).
-2. Start the Azure Storage Emulator (once only) by pressing the Start button or the Windows key and searching for it by typing "Azure Storage Emulator".
-Select it from the list of applications to start it.
-3. Open the app.config file and set the configuration for the emulator ("useDevelopmentStorage":true).
-4. Run the sample by: node ./fileSample.js

 To run the sample using the Storage Service